6underground: Cultural significance

 6UG allows for appearance of mostly unknown bands.

 6UG was where Rivermaya made their live television special, "Live @ 6Underground", aired over Studio 23; one of the uncommon times that the old quartet with Rico Blanco performed their set in a relatively small venue.
 It was also one of the few bars where Bamboo (band), a rival of Rivermaya, performed.
 When foreign acts such as Love Me Butch and Interlace came to Manila, their very first stops were also at 6underground.
 Conclusively, the film of The Dawn (band), "Tulad Ng Dati" as well as their video "Ang Iyong Paalam", were shot at the bar.

 During its Makati tenure, 6UG was also the venue of events by Pulp magazine NU 107, 99.5 RT, Monster Radio RX 93.1 radio stations, MTV Philippines, a bunch of get-togethers from schools Ateneo de Manila University, DLSU, Assumption College (Philippines), University of the Philippines, and many other groups.
 Even the first Philippine Idol TV series celebration was held there, among others.

 6UG also played host to several sanctioned fights.
 Local mixed martial arts club URCC held one of the club's first organized fights there.
 6underground was the site for many photo shoots involving models, singers an actresses.

 The albums

 It is the only music venue in the Philippines that released two compilation albums.
 The Gathering album was released in 2006 produced by 6UG co-owner Bel Sayson under 6Underground Records and Ballyhoo.
 It was an independently produced collection of bands that regularly played at the bar.
 They were The Amandas, Kiko Machine, Pinas, Lahi, Southern Grass, Sugarhiccup, Shoulder State, Dream Kitchen, Prank Sinatra, to name a few.

 The second album entitled Live & Raw was released in 2007.
 It is a collection of live and unedited performances captured at 6UG.
-The artists included therein are considered as some of the well-known personalities in Pinoy rock: Pepe Smith, The Dawn (band), Rivermaya, Kjwan, Kapatid (band), Skychurch, among others.
+The artists included therein are considered as some of the well-known personalities in Pinoy rock: Pepe Smith, The Dawn (band), Rivermaya, Kjwan, Project Mayhem Md, Kapatid (band), Skychurch, among others.
 This was likewise produced by Bel Sayson under 6Underground Records and distributed nationwide by Warner Music Philippines.